flybywiresim/docs/docs/pilots-corner/a32nx-briefing/pfd/speedtape.md

 ### Actual Airspeed Reference Line and Scale

-A white scale on a grey background moves in front of a fixed yellow reference line next to a yellow triangle to show airspeed.
+A white scale on a gray background moves in front of a fixed yellow reference line next to a yellow triangle to show airspeed.
 The minimum airspeed indication is 30 knots.

 ### Speed trend

 This is shown in yellow and starts at the speed symbol.
-It is an arrow that extends upwards or downwards from the speed symbol depending on the trend of the aircraft's speed (whether accelerating or decelerating).
+It is an arrow that extends upwards or downwards from the speed symbol, depending on the trend of the aircraft's speed (whether accelerating or decelerating).

 The tip shows the speed the aircraft will reach in 10 seconds if the rate of change remains constant.
-The pointer will only appear when it is greater than 2 knots and disappears when it is 1 knot.
+The pointer will only appear when it exceeds 2 knots and disappears when it is 1 knot.

 It will also disappear if the FACs fail.